Table of Contents

-The suspected diagnosis gout immediately suggests itself if a patient with swollen anterior foot without socks, shoes or bandage limps into the practice on one foot.
+A diagnosis of gout is suspected immediately when a patient with swollen anterior foot without socks, shoes or bandage limps on one foot.

 Laboratory workup in hyperuricemia and gout

 The elevated uric acid level (> 6.4 mg/dl) can be detected in the blood.
-Possible fluctuations due to meals have to be considered.
-Also, the uric acid level can be within normal range despite the clinical presentation of an acute gout attack.
+Possible fluctuations due to meals should be considered.
+Also, the uric acid level can be within normal range despite clinical presentation of an acute gout attack.